U.S. faces half a million COVID-19 deaths by end-February, study finds | Health

 U.S. faces half a million COVID-19 deaths by end-February, study finds

-More than a half million people in the United States could die from COVID-19 by the end of February next year, but around 130,000 of those lives could be saved if everybody were to wear masks, according to estimates from a modelling study.
-The estimates, from a study by researchers at the University of Washington's Institute for Health Metrics and Evaluation, show that with few effective COVID-19 treatment options and no vaccines yet available, the U.S. faces "a continued COVID-19 public health challenge through the winter."
+More than a half million people in the United States could die from COVID-19 by the end of February, but around 130,000 of those lives could be saved if everybody were to wear masks, according to estimates from a modelling study on Friday.
+The estimates by researchers at the University of Washington's Institute for Health Metrics and Evaluation showed that with few effective COVID-19 treatment options and no vaccines yet available, the United States faces "a continued COVID-19 public health challenge through the winter."

-"We are heading into a very substantial fall/winter surge," said IHME director Chris Murray, who co-led the research.
-He said the projections, as well as the real-life current evidence of rising infection rates and deaths, showed there is no basis to "the idea that the pandemic is going away," adding: "We do not believe that is true."
+"We are heading into a very substantial fall/winter surge," said IHME Director Chris Murray, who co-led the research.
+He said the projections, as well as currently rising infection rates and deaths, showed there is no basis to "the idea that the pandemic is going away," adding: "We do not believe that is true."

+President Donald Trump said in Thursday's election debate of the pandemic: "It's going away."
+The Friday update was the first time the IHME has projected deaths beyond Feb.
+1. Its current forecast on its website is for 386,000 deaths as of Feb 1.

-U.S. President Donald Trump's handling of the coronavirus pandemic, which has killed more than 221,000 Americans so far, has become the top election issue for him and Democratic candidate Joe Biden.
+Trump's handling of the coronavirus pandemic, which has killed more than 221,000 Americans so far, has become the top issue for him and Democratic candidate Joe Biden in the Nov.
+3 election.
 Polls have shown that Americans trust Biden more than Trump to handle the crisis.
 The IHME study forecast that large, populous states such as California, Texas and Florida will likely face particularly high levels of illness, deaths and demands on hospital resources.

 "Expanding mask use is one of the easy wins for the United States ... and can save many lives," Murray said.
-He added that, just as right now in parts of Europe and in some local areas of high transmission in the U.S., many U.S. states would need to re-introduce social distancing measures to curb the winter surge.
+He added that, just as parts of Europe and some local U.S. areas of high transmission are doing now, many U.S. states would need to re-introduce social distancing measures to curb the winter surge.

 - READ MORE ON: